2021 - 2022 Catalog

 Academic Probation (AP) Restriction - an academic probation restriction occurs when a student's academic standing drops below a 2.0 Cumulative GPA.
 This restriction prevents a student from registering online.

-Advisor: A member of Cedar Valley College staff who helps students set educational goals and select courses to meet those goals.
+Advisor: A member of Dallas College staff who helps students set educational goals and select courses to meet those goals.

 Add: Adding an additional course(s) to a class schedule.